 So, in summary, here is how it works: You go through your getting-ready-for-bed routine, which is relaxing and comfortable.
-Your child is in his her bed.
-You kiss your child, say goodnight, turn out the light, and leave the room.
+Your child is in his or her bed.
+You kiss your child, say good night, turn out the light, and leave the room.
 In 10 minutes, you return to check on your child, who is probably awake and a bit anxious.
-You provide some brief reassurance, chatting in a relaxed way.
+You provide some brief reassurance (less than a minute), chatting in a relaxed way.
 You leave the bedroom, ignoring any protests.
-You return again in 10 minutes, again providing reassurance and re-directing your child’s attention for a few minutes.
+You return again in 10 minutes, again providing reassurance and re-directing your child’s attention for a minute or so.
 You keep repeating this check-in process every 10 minutes until you see that your child has fallen asleep.

 Here are a few key points:

 - It is essential that you are not in the room when your child falls asleep.
 Your child must learn to make that transition alone.

 - You avoid engaging the child in discussion of the rules, the fears, the unfairness of your treatment of the child, or anything else controversial.
 This is not a time for problem-solving or debate.
 This is a time for sleep.

 - You did not let yourself get angry.
 You do not raise your voice.

 - If your child persists in protesting or tries to break a rule, you calmly but firmly re-state what the rule is and say that you expect your child to abide by the rules.

 Gradually, over the course of a few nights, your child learns that she can fall asleep alone.
 She also learns that if she awakens in the middle of the night, she does not have to go to your room and get in your bed – she can fall back asleep on her own.
 Pretty soon, this becomes an established pattern, a habit, something that happens easily and automatically, without any effort or stress.